deib-polimi/deepthought/README.md

 * Check out the other [Brownie mixes](https://github.com/brownie-mix/) that can be used as a starting point for your own contracts.
 They also provide example code to help you get started.
 * ["Getting Started with Brownie"](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99) is a good tutorial to help you familiarize yourself with Brownie.
 * For more in-depth information, read the [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/).

-Any questions?
-Join our [Gitter](https://gitter.im/eth-brownie/community) channel to chat and share with others in the community.

-## License

-This project is licensed under the [MIT license](LICENSE).

 ### W.I.P.
 ORACLE STRUCTURE